 This post may contain affiliate links.
 Read our disclosure policy here.

-This chili is perfect for every occasion and comes together easily on the stove-top.
+This ground chicken chili with no beans is perfect for every occasion and comes together easily on the stovetop.

 Healthy No Bean Chili with Ground Chicken